healthcare professional looking at young boy's back

 physical therapist, patient

-ACL Injuries: Getting You Back to the Playing Field
+ACL Injuries: Getting You Back To the Playing Field

 young woman playing soccer on field